Christmas in New York City: A 12 Days Of Christmas Guide To NYC

 Best Christmas Dinner in New York City

 To put the icing on the cake (or the cherry on top), NYC is not only filled with wonderful holiday activities, but it is also one of the country’s premier food destinations and home of arguably the best Christmas restaurants NYC has to offer.
-No matter what your holiday craving, be it seasonal foods or goodies at the famous holiday markets that pop-up in the fall and winter, a Christmas vacation in New York City checks off all the boxes.
+No matter what your holiday craving is — be it seasonal foods or goodies at the famous holiday markets that pop up in the fall and winter — a Christmas vacation in New York City checks off all the boxes.

 To break it all down and point you in the right direction of experiences you don’t want to miss, follow our guide to 12 days of Christmas-filled cheer and fun in New York City.